 “Always let your veterinarian know of any unusual lumps or bumps on your horse.
 What you find may save or greatly extend the life of a horse with cancer,” says Dr. Patterson-Kane.
 “Many cancers that were rapidly fatal even a decade or two ago are treatable today thanks to ongoing research.”

+Please consider making a gift today.
 The more research we are able to fund, the faster we will be able to find effective therapies, treatments, preventives and maybe even cures for the cancers that affect the animals we love.

 Want to Learn More About the Health of Horses & Other Species?